fernandosaavedra/currencyUSDtoCLP/README.md

 Then the service must respond to the consultation of the value in pesos of a dollar amount for a certain date, and vice versa.

-## Usage

-To display the value in pesos [clp] of the amount in dollars [usd], on the date [date], we will execute the following request.

-`[ GET: /clp?usd=XXXX&date=yyyymmdd ] `

-** If date field is empty, it takes the last record saved in database.*
-To display the value in USD of an amount of CLP on a certain date, we must execute the following request.

-`[ GET: /usd?clp=XXXX&date=yyyymmdd ] `

-** If date field is empty, it takes the last record saved in database.*

-__*To use this application, we reccomend download some tool for REST API testing like Postman<br/>__

 ## Installation

 For install this application, follow the next steps that are detailed below: